-:: Drill String and Drill Collars - iPad Edition
+:: Drill String and Drill Collars - Tablet Edition

-Drill String and Drill Collars - iPad Edition
+Drill String and Drill Collars - Tablet Edition

 In rotary drilling, a crew rotates a bit that drills a hole through the earth in search of oil or gas.
 The crew attaches the bit to a hollow length of pipe that serves two purposes: it provides the weight to make the bit dig into the earth's formations, and it provides a passageway to circulate a fluid—drilling mud—to the bit as it rotates.
 As the crew drills deeper into the earth, crew members add more pipe to the pipe already connected to the bit.
 Before a well is completed, this drill stem may be thousands of feet long.